-We can add as many attributes and items to the status bar as we want.
-To demonstrate, let's alter the left side of the status bar so it shows the session name in green, the current window number in yellow, and the current pane in cyan.
+You can add as many attributes and items to the status line as you want.
+To demonstrate, let's alter the left side of the status line so it shows the session name in green, the current window number in yellow, and the current pane in cyan.
+Add this line to your configuration file: